 The 2022 World Congress will be held in Melbourne.

 In addition to World Congresses, the AIDA by-laws authorise chapters to hold conferences at a regional or transnational level.
 Various National Sections have from time to time have studied particular issues of concern from a national viewpoint and recommended possible solutions.
 A few at various times have formed regional subsections of their own national chapters.
 Conversely, some national chapters have organised colloquia to debate specific themes on either a fully international perspective or in collaboration with one or more other National Sections experiencing similar difficulties.

 Four Panamerican Congresses, fifteen Ibero-Latin-American Congresses, six AIDA Europe Conferences and to date one Asia-Pacific Conference have been held.

 The first Panamerican Congress of insurance law was held in Mexico City in 1964 and was organised by Emilio Portes Gil, former President of the Mexican Republic.
 The Congress, which was well-attended, was officially opened in the presence of Adolfo Lopez Mateos, the then President of the Republic of Mexico.
 Subsequent Panamerican congresses have been held in Buenos Aires (1969) and Rio de Janeiro (1971 and 1984).

 CILA – Ibero-Latinamerican Congresses

-The fifteen Ibero-Latin-American Congresses, promoted by CILA, held to date have been as follows:
+The sixteen Ibero-Latin-American Congresses, promoted by CILA, held to date have been as follows: